Are Tracks Worth It? Pros and Cons

 Throws Snow and Packs Up

-This means the fenders are not always wide enough to prevent mud and snow from being thrown up and onto the rider.
+This means the fenders are not always sufficiently wide to stop mud and snow from being flung onto the rider.

 Also, snow, in particular, tends to pack up in every little nook and opening on your vehicle, adding weight and making for a time-consuming clean-up job.